By Ed Staskus

 She also felt out of sync with her friends, especially her boyfriend.
 “I felt like I needed a normal schedule.
 I was getting bug-eyed, and I wanted to be closer to my friends and boyfriend in Keeseville, too,” she said.
-“When you’re a chef you never get to see your friends.
+“When you’re a cook you never get to see your friends.
 Dylan was farming, so he was up at six in the morning, while I was working nights and living almost an hour away.
 I wasn’t aligning with that.”

-As spring turned to summer she moved to Keeseville, taking over the Clover Mead Café and Farm Store, an off-the-beaten path eatery with fresh-from-the-farm flavors and creative food combinations, as well as artisanal cheese and yogurt made from their own cows.
+As spring turned to summer she moved to Keeseville, taking over the Clover Mead Café and Farm Store, an off-the-beaten path eatery with fresh-from-the-farm flavors and creative food combinations, as well as artisanal cheeses and yogurt made from their own cows.

-At the farm café she is the menu planner, cook, and manager, as well as the face at the front counter.
+At the farm café in Keeseville, she is the menu planner, cook, and manager, as well as the face at the front counter.
 “Marla’s a great baker and cook,” said Clover Mead Farm co-owner Ashlee Kleinhammer.
 “She was excited about starting her own thing.”

-By the end of summer the café was beginning to meet its business goals and Marla was already planning for the next year, including adding meats from Mace Chasm Farms, a neighboring farmstead butcher shop, and beer from the newly opened Ausable Brewing Company down the street.
+By the end of summer, the café was beginning to meet its business goals and Marla was already planning for the next year, including adding meats from Mace Chasm Farms, a neighboring farmstead butcher shop, and beer from the newly opened Ausable Brewing Company down the street.

 She still eats at Liquids and Solids.
 “I hate how far I live from it, but I drive the fifty minutes to Lake Placid because it’s so great,” she said.
 “I love the food there and I love going back.”

-Ed Staskus posts stories on 147 Stanley Street http://www.147stanleystreet.com and Cleveland Ohio Daybook http://www.clevelandohiodaybook.com.
+Ed Staskus posts on 147 Stanley Street http://www.147stanleystreet.com and Made in Cleveland http://www.clevelandohiodaybook.com.
 To get the site’s monthly feature in your in-box click on “Follow.”